aclemons/emailrelay/doc/userguide.md

 It is also possible to integrate E-MailRelay with intrusion detection systems such as `fail2ban` that monitor log files and dynamically modify your iptables firewall.
-Use E-MailRelay's `--log-address` command-line option so that the spammers' IP addresses are logged and made visible to `fail2ban`.
+Use E-MailRelay's `--log-format=address` command-line option so that the remote IP addresses are logged and made visible to `fail2ban`.

 Bcc handling
 ------------
 E-MailRelay transfers e-mail messages without changing their content in any way, other than by adding a `Received` header.
-In particular, if a message contains a `Bcc:` header when it is submitted to the E-MailRelay server it will have the same `Bcc:` header when forwarded.
+In particular, if a message contains a `[Bcc][]:` header when it is submitted to the E-MailRelay server it will have the same `Bcc:` header when forwarded.

 It is normally the responsibility of the program that submits an e-mail message